yandex/yatagan/README.md

 Yatagan tackles both of these issues.

+More on the matter and other technical detail on can read in the [article][MEDIUM].

 ### Performance

 As of the first point, performance gains can vary per project due to specific details and Yatagan usage configuration.